aradhyxsingh/aradhyxsingh/README.md

 ◦ I am a machine learning and Deep Learning enthusiast.

-◦ I have experience in the field of Frontend Development, Competitive Coding, Machine Learning, Deep Learning and Computer Vision.
+◦ I have experience in the field of Frontend Development, Competitive Coding, SQL, Machine Learning, Deep Learning and Computer Vision.

 ◦ Connect with me on LinkedIn [Aradhya Singh](https://www.linkedin.com/in/aradhya-singh/)